swipswaps/terraform-ansible-wordpress/README.md

 - terraform init
 - terraform apply -auto-approve

-You will see the output with SSH access an Wordpress URL and Wordpress admin password.
+You will see the output with SSH access and Wordpress URL and Wordpress admin password.